blumako/blumako/README.md

 ## Hi!
-I'm blumako and this is my GitHub profile.
+I'm Joseph and this is my GitHub profile.

 <!--
 **blumako/blumako** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.